 Everything about me studying law right now needs to be understood from this one statement.
-Well that’s a bit of a nuance as my journey started way before 2013 but the focus here is on the practical aspect (from 2013).
+My law journey started way before 2013 but the focus here is on the practical aspect (from 2013).

 So I came across this photo today (while procrastinating of course, loads of reading await me – moot prep).

 ‘you may hear it in my accent, the twang in my tongue, yes I come from a little island.’
 Lyrics from – Avion Blackman – Third World Girl.